 In an open-label, crossover study of 44 subjects with epilepsy receiving concomitant AEDs, the steady-state pharmacokinetics of lamotrigine were compared following administration of equivalent total doses of LAMICTAL XR given once daily with those of lamotrigine immediate-release given twice daily.
 In this study, the median time to peak concentration (Tmax) following administration of LAMICTAL XR was 4 to 6 hours in patients taking carbamazepine, phenytoin, phenobarbital, or primidone; 9 to 11 hours in patients taking valproate; and 6 to 10 hours in patients taking AEDs other than carbamazepine, phenytoin, phenobarbital, primidone, or valproate.
 In comparison, the median Tmax following administration of immediate-release lamotrigine was between 1 and 1.5 hours.

-to Immediate-Release Lamotrigine at Equivalent Daily Doses (Ratio of Extended-Release
+Relative to Immediate-Release Lamotrigine at Equivalent Daily Doses (Ratio of

 |a Enzyme-inducing antiepileptic drugs include carbamazepine, phenytoin, phenobarbital, and primidone.|